 XGBoost has a lot of hyperparameters to fine-tune and hence it is not always easy to optimize a model built using XGBoost.
 There is no definite answer to which hyperparameters should you ideally tune or what values of hyperparameters would give the best results.

 Some of the most common hyperparameters for XGBoost are:

-Scale_pos_weight: this comes into play when there is class imbalance in the target variable.
+Scale_pos_weight: This comes into play when there is a class imbalance in the target variable.
 If the classes are severely skewed, then a value of greater than zero should be used.

 Importing the Required Libraries

 A list of all the libraries required to read the data, divide it into train & test data, build and evaluate the decision tree, optimize the hyperparameters using grid search, and plotting the ROC and Precision-Recall curves.